JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

     def linear_assumption():
         """
         Linearity: Assumes there is a linear relationship between the predictors and the response variable.
-If not, either a quadratic term or another algorithm should be used.
+If not, either a polynomial term or another algorithm should be used.
         """
         print('\n=======================================================================================')